rbalet/ngx-mat-intl-tel-input/README.md

-# International Telephone Input for Angular Material (NgxMatIntlTelInput)
+# International Telephone Input for Angular Material (ngxMatTelInput)

 An Angular Material package for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.